 For insurance brokerage services in connection with commercial line insurance, insurance companies typically pay us brokerage fees as a percentage of the insurance premiums.
 We pay our in-house insurance brokers salary or non-affiliated brokers who we assist in the negotiation or placement of insurance programs with underwriters a share of the commissions we receive from insurance companies.
-Gross margin of this line of business was slightly higher than that of our retail line of property and casualty insurance business and lower than that of our claims adjusting business.
-We expect the revenues from our insurance brokerage business as a percentage of our total net revenues to increase over the next few years and that such an increase will have a positive impact on our gross margin and operating margin.
+Gross margin of this line of business was similar to that of our retail line of property and casualty insurance business.
+As the result of the suspension of business relationship with PICC P&C, we expect the revenues from our insurance brokerage business as a percentage of our total net revenues to decrease in 2017.